tomaskrupka/Gripper/about.md

 using the chrome devtools protocol (CDP).

-Compared to the many popular integration-testing frameworks, Gripper is not an abstraction layer designed to mask the presence of the CDP—it is a library for management of the CDP runtime, paired with a toolbox of web-scraping routines on top.
+Compared to the many popular integration-testing frameworks, Gripper is not an abstraction layer designed to mask the presence of the CDP.
+It is a library for management of the CDP runtime, paired with a toolbox of web-scraping routines on top.

 The main focus is on modern SPAs that are hard to get a grip of.